freerange/site/soups/blog/show-and-tell-24.snip.markdown

 Tom spoke about his experience of getting a visa so that he can teach a [Practical Object-Oriented Design Course][pood-course] in New York with [Sandi Metz][sandi-metz].

 There were two visas that looked as though they might be suitable: the [B1][b1-visa] and [H-1B][h1b-visa].
 Unfortunately neither of these were quite appropriate.
 The B1 is relatively easy to get but doesn't allow you to be paid for any work while the H-1B allows you to be paid but is really quite hard to get.
 Tom was considering turning the opportunity down when he came across the [B1 in lieu of H-1B visa][b-in-lieu-of-other-visa].
 The use of a [B1 for "aliens normally classifiable H1 or H3" is documented in the Foreign Affairs Manual][fam-402-2-5] and sounds just about perfect for Tom's needs.
-It sounds as though these visas are relatively rare (fewer than 1000 issued in 2011 according to Wikipedia) and hard to obtain although fortunately the US Embassy in London is one of the few places that they can be approved.
+It would appear that these visas are relatively rare (fewer than 1000 issued in 2011 according to Wikipedia) due to them being hard to obtain.
+Fortunately for Tom the US Embassy in London is one of the few places that they can be approved.

-Although he had to wait at the embassy for a while, the actual interview sounds pretty painless and Tom is now the proud owner of a B1 in lieu of H-1B that allows him to teach in New York.
+Although he had to wait at the embassy for a while, the actual interview was pretty painless and Tom is now the proud owner of a B1 in lieu of H-1B that allows him to teach in New York.

 Tom finished by pointing out that the [US Embassy in London are allowing people to register for Global Entry][us-embassy-global-entry] for a 60 day period starting 26th September.